ElektraInitiative/libelektra/doc/tutorials/mount.md

 #### Meta Data

-Elektra is able to store [meta data](/doc/help/elektra-metadata.md) of keys, provided the format of the file that holds the configuration supports this feature.
+Elektra is able to store [metadata](/doc/help/elektra-metadata.md) of keys, provided the format of the file that holds the configuration supports this feature.
 The ini plugin doesn't support this feature, but the [ni](/src/plugins/ni/README.md) and the [dump](/src/plugins/dump/README.md) plugin do.

 > Actually the ini plugin creates some metadata on its own.
 This metadata contains information about the ordering of keys or comments, if a key has some.